 Users can create multiple dashboards to help organize gadgets.
 This allows all related gadgets to be kept in a single dashboard separated from unrelated gadgets, keeping the dashboard uncluttered and allowing larger real estate for each gadget.
 This also provides users with a one-step option of viewing all information pertaining to a specific area or subject.

 Dashboards can be created as shared or private.
 A private dashboard is available only to the user that created the dashboard.
 A shared dashboard is accessible to other users for the purpose of copying the dashboard to their user accounts.
 This allows a user, such as an administrator, to create dashboards and populate them with gadgets relevant to a specific task or user.
 The dashboards can then be copied by other users, eliminating the need for those users to setup gadgets.
 Once copied, the new dashboard can be modified by the user if needed.
-New dashboards are created as Private by default, but can be set to Shared using the Dashboard Configuration dialog box.
+New dashboards are created as Private by default, but can be set to Shared using the Manage Dashboards tool.

 Copies of shared dashboards do not receive updates if changes are made to the original dashboard after it has been copied.
 Once a user copies a dashboard, the copied version is equivalent to a new dashboard created by that user and has no connection to the original dashboard, similar to copying a file from one location to another. |

-The default dashboard is named Home and is displayed as a button at the top of the Dashboard screen.
+The default dashboard is named Home and is displayed as a button in the top-left corner of the Dashboard screen.
 Each time a dashboard is created or copied by a user, it is added as another button at the top of the screen in alphabetical order.
 These buttons are used to select the dashboard to display.
-The button of the active dashboard will be displayed with bold text to indicate which dashboard is in use.
+The button of the active dashboard will be displayed with a check mark and a blue background, indicating which dashboard is in use.
+The order of the buttons can be changed by clicking and dragging each button to the desired position.
+If there are numerous dashboard buttons present and they cannot all be displayed on the screen, a horizontal scroll bar will automatically be added to scroll to the available buttons.

-The New Dashboard tool in the tools panel is used to create a new dashboard.
+The Create New Dashboard tool is used to create a new dashboard or copy a shared dashboard.
 When selected, it launches the Create New Dashboard dialog box.

 1. Enter a name for the new dashboard.